CSaldajeno/cse15l_lab5/index.md

 **TA Response:**

 Hi, after looking at your screenshots, I definately think you're on the right track.
-According to the symptom, there seems be an error with your merge method, so re-check your `ListExamples.java` file, specifically the second while loop where you're adding.
+According to the symptom, there seems be an error with your merge method, so re-check your `ListExamples.java` file, specifically the second while loop (lines 41-45) where you're adding.
 Make sure you're using the right variables for counting.
 Hope this helps!

 **Student Fix:**

 Thank you so much!!!
-I was able to fix the bug by changing `index1` to `index2` in the second while loop as you adviced. `index1` caused an infinite loop, since it is supposed to traverse list1, but was instead using list2, making the loop unable to progress towards the termination condition, `index2 < list2.size()`. `index2` works, given it's association with `list2`.
+I was able to fix the bug by changing `index1` to `index2` in the second while loop as you adviced. `index1` caused an infinite loop, since it is supposed to traverse list1, but was instead using `list2`, making the loop unable to progress towards the termination condition, `index2 < list2.size()`. `index2` works, given it's association with `list2`.

 ![Image4](lab5_fix.png)
 ![Image5](lab5_fixed.png)